Agent Workflows for Prompt Discovery and Improvement¶

 # - Add example good/bad reviews

-# 6. After user approves changes, generate publish command
+# 6. After user approves changes, push and promote

 Complete Example: Agent-Assisted Prompt Improvement¶